The Psychology of the Restless Wanderer

 Franz Kafka is one of the major figures of 20th century literature who received little public attention during his lifetime.
 He dealt with existentialist themes such as alienation, anxiety, disorientation and the absurd.
 It is hard to put Kafka into a box.
 Many people have tried to read his work in the lens of psychoanalysis,Continue reading “The Dark World of Franz Kafka”

 Paul Tillich was a German-American Christian existentialist philosopher born in 1886 and is considered as one of the most influential theologians of the 20th century.
 He is best known for his works The Courage to Be (1952), Dynamics of Faith (1957), and the three-volume work Systematic Theology (1951–63).
-At the age of 8, Tillich wouldContinue reading “The Courage to Be: An Antidote to Meaninglessness”
+At the age of 8, Tillich wouldContinue reading “The 3 Hidden Anxieties That Control Your Life”

 The Philosophy of Existential Despair